 Sarah Vaaler: Co-Teaches Youth Hip Hop & Fitness Dance Program

 Sarah graduated from the Virginia School of the Arts, spent summers training with the Richmond Ballet, Houston Ballet and American Ballet Theatre.
 She was an apprentice with The Penn.
 Academy and became certified in the Vaganova syllabus of ballet under Mr. John White.
 When Sarah moved to San Diego she focused on developing dancing techniques as a contemporary and interpretative dancer.
 She joined the Dark Horse Dance Productions where she met Adam Nelson.
 They combined their dance experience and now perform at events and co-teach the Youth Hip Hop & Fitness Dance Program.
 She is also a lead instructor for the our School-Based Adaptive Fitness & Dance Program K-12 grades.

-Karma was a ballroom dancer for 17 years and enjoyed performing.
-With advancing arthritis, she became more and more reliant on a wheelchair for certain activities.
-This was a time when Karma felt cut off from everything she loved.
-Retired from her career in theater arts, she found her new passion to be wheelchair dancing.
+Karma was a ballroom dancer for 18 years.
+With advancing arthritis, she became more reliant on a wheelchair for most of her activities.
+After Karma retired from her career in theater arts, she found her new passion to be wheelchair dancing.
 With intense dedication, Karma pursued and achieved certification as a wheelchair dancing instructor, while remaining a regular participant in the activities of the Wheelchair Dancers Organization.
-In 2016, Karma was appointed to the position of Dance Instructor Coordinator in support of our growing staff of professional instructors.
+In 2016, Karma was appointed to the position of Dance Director in support of our growing staff of professional instructors.